TENS Machine Pain Relief & Rehabilitation

-Transcutaneous electrical nerve stimulation (TENS) is a common treatment modality used by practitioners including Chiropractors and Physiotherapist’s to assist with reducing an individuals current pain level or facilitating muscle rehabilitation via re-education.
-A TENS machine is an electronic device that uses specifically placed surface electrode pads on the users skin.
+Transcutaneous electrical nerve stimulation (TENS) is a common treatment used by practitioners to assist with reducing pain as well as facilitating muscle rehabilitation via re-education.
+A TENS machine is an electronic device that uses surface electrodes on the skin.
 These pads are connected to the TENS machine via cords.
-The user or treating therapist can manipulate various settings to elicit a desired treatment effect and deliver a pulsed electrical stimulus which penetrates the skin to stimulate the sensory (sensation) and/or motor (muscle) nerves.
-By stimulating these nerves a TENS machine can help reduce or eliminate pain by interrupting the signals which are sent to the brain and interpreted as pain.
+The user or treating therapist can manipulate settings to elicit a desired treatment effect and deliver a pulsed electrical stimulus which penetrates the skin to stimulate the sensory (sensation) and/or motor (muscle) nerves.
+By stimulating these nerves a TENS machine can help reduce or eliminate pain by interrupting the signals which are sent to the brain.

 How Does Transcutaneous Electrical Nerve Stimulation (TENS) Work?

-Once the electrode surface pads have been appropriately positioned and the desired settings have been selected the user will note a strange sensation which is often described as “buzzing” “tingling” or “pins and needles” in the specific area.
+Once the electrode surface pads have been appropriately positioned and the desired settings have been selected the user will notice a sensation which is described as “buzzing” “tingling” or “pins and needles” in the area.
 The user or practitioner can amplify this sensation depending upon the frequency and intensity used.
-By increasing the stimulus, the client will note an involuntary type of muscle contraction which can assist with muscle re-education and therefore rehabilitation from specific muscular and soft tissue conditions.
-While this is the case, TENS machines are without doubt most commonly used in cases of chronic pain relief.
-It is recognized that TENS machines work in two manners:
+By increasing the stimulus, the client will note an involuntary type of muscle contraction which can assist with muscle re-education and therefore rehabilitation from muscular and soft tissue conditions.
+TENS machines are most commonly used in cases of chronic pain relief.
+It’s recognized that TENS machines work in two manners:

 - Neck pain